segmentio/segment-docs/src/connections/destinations/catalog/cxense/index.md

 By default, Cxense provides basic anonymous user identity management but it also allows events to be associated with a custom user identifier.
 Our `identify()` method is used to integrate with this through the use of Cxense's `addExternalId` method.
 Two things to note:

-1. In order to use this functionality, you must have a customer prefix registered with Cxense and defined as an [desintation setting](#settings).
+1. In order to use this functionality, you must have a customer prefix registered with Cxense and defined as a desintation setting.
 2. The User Id you are using with Segment `.identify()` events must be less than 40 characters.
 This is a limit enfored by Cxense's API.
 3. The User Id will be sent to Cxense with the subsequent `.page()` event the user triggers.